ministryofjustice/moj-frontend/docs/installation/installing-with-npm.md

 The default paths used for assets are `assets/images` and `assets/fonts`. **If your asset folders follow this structure, you will not need to complete the following steps.**

-To use different asset paths, also complete the below step(s).

-1. Set `$govuk-assets-path`, `$govuk-images-path` and `$govuk-fonts-path` in your project Sass file to point to the relevant directories in your project (this will override the defaults set in `/node_modules/@ministryofjustice/frontend/moj/settings/_assets.scss`).
+To use different asset paths, set `$govuk-assets-path`, `$govuk-images-path` and `$govuk-fonts-path` in your project Sass file to point to the relevant directories in your project (this will override the defaults set in `/node_modules/@ministryofjustice/frontend/moj/settings/_assets.scss`).
 Make sure you do this in Sass before importing `@ministryofjustice/frontend` into your project - see [Importing styles](#importing-styles).

 Example 1: